 - ICBA supports a flexible and tailored supervisory policy with regard to de novo banking applicants.
 Capital standards, exam schedules, and other supervisory requirements should be based on the pro forma risk profile and business plan of the applicant and not on a standard policy that applies to all de novo bank applicants.

-As the number of community banks dwindles and more communities lose local banks, ICBA is concerned that the FDIC has approved only two applicants for deposit insurance in the past four years.
+As the number of community banks dwindles and more communities lose local banks, ICBA is concerned that the FDIC has approved only nine applicants for deposit insurance in the past four years.
 This is a dramatic shift from many years of de novo bank formation averaging over 170 per year.
 Even in the depths of the savings and loan crisis in the 1980s, when 1,800 banks and savings institutions failed, an average of 196 de novo banks and savings institutions were formed annually from 1984 through 1992.

 Staff Contact: Chris Cole